🔗 My Favorite Music Albumslisting Ido Perlmuter

 Favorite song: "Drunk Again"

 I suppose it's kinda weird that my favorite song off the album is perhaps the most depressive one.
 It's just one of those songs that immediately manages to captivate your attention.
-Lead vocalist Aaron Barrett provides one of his strongest and most emotional performances, and the crescendo is absolutely perfect.
+The lead vocals on the track are actually provided by band trumpeter Scott Klopfenstein, who gives an emotional performance and an absolutely perfect crescendo.

 Smashing Pumpkins - Siamese Dream (1993)